Rosemary Essential Oil

 1,8-cineole, beta pinene, camphor, camphene, borneol, bornyl acetate, limonene, linalool, terpineol, octanone

 Rosemary is used in aromatherapy and in the production of cosmetics, perfumes, detergents, soaps, and other household products.
 Found commercially in food, drinks, pharmaceutical, and veterinary products.
+Anecdotal information is that rosemary essential oil helps with memory and many people use it prior to exams and tests where recall is especially important.
+With its pleasant and refreshing scent, rosemary essential oil is a favorite around herbBee for meditation exercises and mindfulness practices in general.

 Rosemary blends well with